-The case study is Nansana Municipal concil.
-This study is descriptive cross section survey.
+The case study is equity bank (U) Ltd, Kabalagala branch.
+This study was descriptive cross section survey.
 The objective of descriptive research is to portray a profile of persons, situations or events (Saunders et al, 2000).
-It is not possible to access all the information in all the local governments in Uganda.
-So the researcher will obtain the information from respondents based on Nansana municipal council.
+It is not possible to access all the information in all the commercial banks in Uganda.
+So the researcher will obtain the information from respondents based on equity bank (U) ltd, Kabalagala branch.